kfjahnke/envutil/README.md

 ## --width EXTENT    width of the output

 in pixel units.
-For cubemaps, this should be precisely six times the height.
+For lat/lon environment images, this should be precisely twice the height.

 ## --height EXTENT   height of the output

 in pixel units.
+For cubemaps, this must be precisely six times the width.

 ## --projection PRJ  target projection